brainhack-school2023/perrin_project/README.md

 * A Python script ([bids_fix.py](https://github.com/brainhack-school2023/perrin_project/blob/e5138662c5facfead956ddd53dde26edd5aa6b3d/scripts/bids_fix.py)) to update the dataset to be BIDS-compliant.
 * A Markdown file ([datalad_commands](https://github.com/brainhack-school2023/perrin_project/blob/e5138662c5facfead956ddd53dde26edd5aa6b3d/scripts/datalad_commands)) containing the DataLad bash code to obtain the dataset, run the above-mentioned Python script, and run the fMRI preprocessing, all using version-control with DataLad.
+* Just below are the results using BIDS Validator before fixing the errors by and after running the script.
+The two errors remaining are explained by the way the dataset was retrieved using DataLad explanations (the dataset's structure is there but the big files are not downloaded).

 <p align="center">